What You Will Learn in This Article

 Check if your skincare products are tested by a third party to ensure they actually have the ingredients listed.
-Companies can choose to have their products third party tested by sending the product to an organization like NSF International, MADE SAFE, the Environmental Working Group (EWG), or best yet, a USDA certifying agency.
+Companies can choose to have their products third party tested by sending the product to an organization like International, MADE SAFE, the Environmental Working Group (EWG), or best yet, a USDA certifying agency.

 Another certification is called MADE SAFE®.
 This organization is committed to ensuring safe ingredients in skincare.
 It requires its approved skincare companies and products to be free of all harmful ingredients known to cause harm to human health.

 According to the website, “The MADE SAFE (Made With Safe Ingredients) seal literally means that a product is made with safe ingredients, without toxic chemicals known to harm our health.”
 Products that receive the MADE SAFE seal have passed screening for known: